-Even if the data is amazing and revolutionary — if everyone can’t understand it — then it’s a fail.
-Use visualisation, infographics, dashboards and story telling to help your peers learn how to benefit from the data.
+Even if the data is amazing and revolutionary , if the actionable insights can’t be understood then it’s a fail.
+Use visualisation, infographics, dashboards and storytelling to help your peers learn how to benefit from the data.

 Simplify, but make sure you don’t sacrifice the essence of the insight.

 6. Sharing is caring

 Driving a data-first operating culture requires transparency and sharing.
 It’s about making the data available to all–empowering everyone to ask questions and get answers quickly.